-Named to the 2021 Fortune 100 Best Companies to Work For list, Protiviti has served more than 60 percent of Fortune 1000 and 35 percent of Fortune Global 500 companies.
+Named to the 2021 Fortune 100 Best Companies to Work For list, Protiviti has served more than 80 percent of Fortune 1000 and Fortune Global 500 companies.
 The firm also works with smaller, growing companies, including those looking to go public, as well as with government agencies.
 Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI).
 Founded in 1948, Robert Half is a member of the S&P 500 index